What Is Hope?

 Hope is the check from FEMA, promised yet still undelivered.

 It's the rumble of a sanitation truck that somehow missed the months-old hills of trash that line every street.

-Hope is the insurance company deciding that, yes; your moldy, ravaged house
+Hope is the insurance company deciding that, yes; your moldy, ravaged house has been through enough.

 It's the levees being rebuilt correctly.

 Hope is also groups of volunteers, from Minnesota , California , Massachusetts , Colorado , New York … gutting, hauling, scrubbing, sweating - instantly learning skills they never dreamed they could perform.

 Hope is seeing progress made, one rescued house at a time until the next group of volunteers comes to save another.